 According to a 2011 study featured in the American Journal of Clinical Nutrition, green tea beverages or extracts substantially decrease overall serum cholesterol and LDL cholesterol concentrations.

-A study featured in the American Journal of Clinical Nutrition in 1999 highlights green tea’s ability to a increase thermogenesis – your body’s daily calorie-burning rate -by 8% to 35%.
-Yet another research showed that exercising right after drinking matcha green tea can increase the body’s fat-burning abilities by 25%.
+A 1999 study featured in the American Journal of Clinical Nutrition revealed that green tea can increase the daily calorie-burning rate of the body by up to 35%.
+Yet another study proved that exercising right after drinking matcha green tea can lead to 25% more fat burned during exercise.

 Since matcha is grown in the shade, it has significantly higher amounts of chlorophyll than any other green tea.
 Chlorophyll gives leaves their green color and provides detoxification against all kinds of toxins.

-In comparison to conventional green tea, matcha green tea has up to 5 times more L-theanine.
+Compared to conventional green tea, matcha green tea offers up to 5 times more L-theanine.
 L-theanine is an amino acid that can induce alpha wave activity in the brain.
-Stress is known to trigger beta wave activity in the brain, causing more agitation.
-Alpha wave activity fights such effect.
-Matcha does have some caffeine, but its “jittery” effects are easily neutralized by relaxing L-theanine.
+Stress is known to trigger the brain’s beta wave activity, causing a more agitated state.
+Alpha wave activity combats that effect.
+Matcha does contain some caffeine, but its “jittery” effects are easily counterbalanced by the relaxing properties of L-theanine.

-Drink a cup of matcha green tea to get that an afternoon “pick-me-up” or whenever you need a little more focus and alertness.
+One cup of matcha green tea can give you that “pick-me-up” on a lazy afternoon or whenever you think you could use extra focus and alertness.
 Matcha green tea is the best substitute for coffee as it offers an energy boost without those coffee crash-related headaches.